masa-kawabata/Assignment-4/assignment4.md

 ### Shohei Ohtani

-_Shōhei Ohtani_ (大谷 翔平 Ohtani Shōhei, born July 5, 1994) is a Japanese professional baseball pitcher and designated hitter for the Los Angeles Angels of Major League Baseball (MLB).
+_Shōhei Ohtani_ (大谷 翔平 Ohtani Shōhei, born July 5, 1994) is a Japanese professional baseball pitcher and hitter for the Los Angeles Angels of Major League Baseball (MLB).
 He previously played for the Hokkaido Nippon-Ham Fighters of Nippon Professional Baseball's (NPB) Pacific League.
 Ohtani was the first pick of the Fighters in the 2012 draft.
 He has officially recorded the fastest pitch by a Japanese pitcher and in NPB history at 165 kilometres per hour (102.5 mph).

 #### 2018 Season